Cookie Consent by Free Privacy Policy Generator website

 Introductory tenancies last for 12 months.
 During this time we will review your tenancy to make sure you're happy in your home and that you manage it well.

-If any issues are identified, but it's clear that you're addressing those issues, then we may look to extend your introductory tenancy for a further 6 months.
+If there are some issues that you are addressing, then we may look to extend your tenancy for a further 6 months.

 Your rights and responsibilities

-As an introductory tenant you have the same responsibilities as a secure tenant, but you don't have the same rights.
+As an introductory tenant you have the same responsibilities as a secure tenant, but you do not have the same rights.
+If you break any rules in the tenancy agreement we may serve you with a notice and as long as we've followed our procedures the court must grant a possession order.

 As an introductory tenant you must: